Formula of Past Continuous Tense

 - While we were eating lunch, the dog jumped on the table.

-- While I was sleeping, the circuit took fire.
+- While I was sleeping, the circuit caught fire.

 - She was working in a hotel when her sister was studying in high school.